-{\it The Model.} The motion of the base pair at the junction can be modeled by a Langevin equation (see Appendix \ref{SupplEffTheory} for the derivation) \be \frac{\partial u}{\partial t} = m^2 (w - u) + F(u) +\eta_u(t)\, , \ee where $u(t)$ is the extension of the molecular construct, $w$ the relative trap-pipette position (Fig.~\ref{f:Fig1}(a)), and $m^2$ the effective stiffness of the molecular construct.
+{\it The Model.} The motion of the base pair at the junction can be modeled by a Langevin equation (see Supp.~Mat.~Sec.~\ref{SupplEffTheory} for the derivation) \be \frac{\partial u}{\partial t} = m^2 (w - u) + F(u) +\eta_u(t)\, , \ee where $u(t)$ is the extension of the molecular construct, $w$ the relative trap-pipette position (Fig.~\ref{f:Fig1}(a)), and $m^2$ the effective stiffness of the molecular construct.
 The random force is $F(u) = - V'(u)$, where $V(u)$ is the free energy stored in the partially hybridized hairpin. $F(u)$ acts at the hairpin junction and is determined by hydrogen bonding and stacking interactions between consecutive base pairs.
-Using the nearest-neighbour model one can show that the distribution of forces is roughly Gaussian (Appendix \ref{s:Distribution of binding energies}).
+Using the nearest-neighbour model one can show that these forces are random, and that their distribution is roughly a Gaussian (Supp.~Mat.~Sec.~\ref{s:Distribution of binding energies}).
 In equilibrium, $\frac{\partial u}{\partial t} \approx 0$, so the force $F(u)$ applied to the hairpin in \Eq{eq:EqMotion} is counteracted by the force $F_w$ exerted on the bead by the optical trap.
-For a fixed trap position $w$, $F_w$ and $u$ fluctuate due to the thermal noise and the base-pair breathing dynamics.
+For a fixed trap position $w$, $F_w$ and $u$ fluctuate due to the thermal noise and the BP breathing dynamics.
 The equilibrium force correlations are defined as, \be \Delta_{m,T}(w - w^\prime) = \overline{F_w F_{w^\prime}}^{c} = \overline{F_w F_{w^\prime}} - \overline{F_w } \; \overline{ F_{w^\prime}} , \ee where $\overline{(\dots)}$ stands for a double thermal and disorder average.
 Correlations depend on the value of $m^2$, through the $m$-dependence in \Eq{eq:EqMotion}.
 They also depend on temperature $T$, which leads to a rounding of $\Delta_{m,T}(w)$ at small $w$ (see below).